-Usually appearing on menus in late August ahead of Mexican Independence Day on September 16, the iconic chiles en nogada is a dish to celebrate.
+Usually appearing on menus in late August ahead of Mexican Independence Day — this year on Saturday, September 16 — the iconic chiles en nogada is a dish to celebrate.
 Meaning “chiles in walnut sauce,” the plate symbolizes the convergence of religions and traditions that occurred five centuries ago in what is now known as Mexico.

 The recipe for chiles en nogada calls for ingredients, flavors, textures, and cooking techniques from across the world.
 Ground meat (typically beef and pork) is mixed with dried fruits and nuts and swaddled in a mildly spicy poblano pepper.
 The dish is finished with a light walnut sauce, then sprinkled with pomegranate seeds, and often garnished with parsley.
 The choice of a poblano pepper — a staple of this delicacy’s birthplace — as the plate’s centerpiece seems like a deliberate act of poetry.

 As beautiful as it is delicious — dressed in the Mexican flag’s green, white, and red — chiles en nogada appeals to sight, smell, taste, touch, and identity.
 Part Spanish and part indigenous, the plate is an allegory of the complexity of the Mexican people.
 Its emblematic colors and the myths woven around its birth have made chiles en nogada an icon of patriotic pride.